Daniel Bowles

-Daniel Bowles (born 19 October 1991) is a retired A-League Australian professional football (soccer) player.
+Daniel Bowles (born 19 October 1991) is a retired A-League Australian professional soccer player.

 Club career

 Early career

 Bowles played all of his junior football in Toowoomba, initially with St Albans Football Club followed by the South Toowoomba Hawks and made his senior debut at 15 with the Toowoomba Raiders who play in the Brisbane Premier League (BPL).

 Brisbane Roar

 In 2008, Daniel Bowles signed with Brisbane Roar, participating in the club's inaugural National Youth League season, where the Roar would finish third, just missing out on a spot in the final.
 The following season, Bowles would feature heavily, being a sturdy defender in what was a dismal season for the team.
 On 7 February 2011, Bowles was called up to the senior team following the departure of former player of the season, Luke DeVere.
 He signed a one-year contract that took him through to the end of that season.